nuejs/www/docs/nuejs/index.md

 ## Simpler tooling
 Nue JS comes with a simple `render` function for server-side rendering and a `compile` function to generate components for the browser.
-You don't need massive bundlers like Webpack or Vite to take control of your development environment.
+You don't need massive bundlers like *Webpack* or *Vite* to take control of your development environment.
 Just import Nue to your project and you are good to go.

-Note: Bundler makes sense on the business model layer if you have hundreds or thousands of NPM- dependencies.
+~NOTE~ Bundler makes sense on the business model layer if you have hundreds or thousands of NPM- dependencies.
 [Bun](//bun.sh) and [esbuild](//esbuild.github.io/) are great and highly performant options.

 ## Use cases